 Since that time mining has been the major activity on Svalbard.
 In the last few decades this industry has been reduced and several mines have been discontinued.
-Most mining have been, and still is conducted by the Norwegians in and out of Longyearbyen, the largest town on Svalbard.
-The other country with mining activities here, Russia, has reduced their sites from two to one, the one being in Barentsburg.
+Most mining have been, and still is conducted by the Norwegians in and out of Longyearbyen.
+This is the largest town on Svalbard.
+The other country with mining activities here, Russia, has reduced their sites from two to one.
+Only Barentsburg is now active.

 These days there is a large research community settled here in Longyearbyen as well as in other places around Svalbard, in particular at Ny-Ålesund.
 With a population of 2-3000 there are not many people around anyway.

 The only other living beings surviving under the very hard conditions are polar bears, reindeer, polar fox and several species of marine mammals.
 The polar bears are particularly vulnerable and have been reported to be quite interested in human flesh.
 On my visit, when we went on excursions, the group was compelled to carry firearms.

-In the beginning Svalbard was for hunters, and then from the beginning of the 19th century it served as a base for whaling.
+In the beginning Svalbard was for hunters.
+From the beginning of the 19th century it served as a base for whaling.

-I arrived here in late May, when the snow and ice was beginning to melt, giving a chance for the rough flora to seek new opportunities.
+I arrived here in late May of 1998, when the snow and ice was beginning to melt, giving a chance for the rough flora to seek new opportunities.
 This was the last weekend to hire snowmobiles and drive across the fjord from Longyearbyen and into the mountains on the other side.
 It was a great ride, in full speed with slush splattering to all sides.

 Longyearbyen was a fascinating place.
 The residential houses had been colourfully painted as a means to counteract the feeling of everything being black and white.
 The midnight sun we encountered had only weeks earlier won the fight over the polar nights, the period in mid-winter when the sun barely rises over the horizon.